Culture of Italy: UNESCO World Heritage Sites

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
-Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation or natural beauty, are defined as natural heritage.
-Italy ratified the convention on June 23, 1978.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of exceptional cultural or natural heritage as defined in the UNESCO World Heritage Convention of 1972.
+The convention defines cultural heritage as including monuments, architectural works, archaeological sites, and groups of buildings, while natural heritage encompasses geological formations, biological landscapes, and sites of scientific or conservation significance.
+Italy ratified the convention on 23 June 1978.

-The first site in Italy, the Rock Drawings in Valcamonica, was listed at the 3rd Session of the World Heritage Committee, held in Cairo and Luxor, Egypt, in 1979.
-Italy is the country with the highest concentration in the world of the UNESCO World Heritage Sites.
-As of 2025, Italy has a total of 58 inscribed sites, making it the country with the most World Heritage Sites just above China (56).
-Out of Italy's 58 heritage sites, 53 are cultural and 5 are natural.
+The first Italian site, the Rock Drawings in Valcamonica, was listed during the World Heritage Committee's 3rd Session in Cairo and Luxor, Egypt, in 1979.
+Italy currently holds the world's highest concentration of UNESCO World Heritage Sites.
+As of 2025, Italy has 61 inscribed sites—the most of any country—with 55 cultural and 6 natural sites.